nehaljwani/team.exiv2.org/book/IMaEA.md

 ### 1.4 TIFF and BigTiff
 ![tiff](tiff.png)

 The architecture of BigTiff is identical to TIFF.
 However it is 64 bit based.
 So uint16\_t data types become uint32\_t and uint32\_t become uint64\_t.
+BigTiff has three additional 8 byte types: longlong, slonglong and tiffifd8.

 | Element | TIFF | BigTiff |
 |:--       |:--  |:--    |